fitopen/main/code-of-conduct.md

 #### Escalation Process

-Fit Open organisers and admin will observe the following escalation process once a matter is brought to our attention:
+'Fit Open' organisers and admin will observe the following escalation process once a matter is brought to our attention:
 1. NOTIFY - if reported matter is agreed to breach our Code of Conduct, notify the individual or group when they must cease the reported behaviour.
 2. BREATHE - provide an appropriate amount of time for the individual or group to change their behaviour.
 3. REMOVE - if content output is deemed to break our Code of Conduct, seek its timely removal.